 - Encourage copying and creating new sounds

-- Benefits: Rhythm development, hand-eye coordination, auditory discrimination
+- Builds rhythm, hand-eye coordination, auditory discrimination

 Free Draw: